Sam Ervin: Senate Watergate Committee

+Resignation

+As a result of numerous ongoing disputes with the Senate Democratic leadership and the Democratic National Committee, Ervin resigned in December 1974, just before his term ended.

 Later life

-As a result of numerous ongoing disputes with the Senate Democratic leadership and the Democratic National Committee, Ervin resigned in December 1974, just before his term ended.
 After retirement, Ervin practiced law, wrote several books, and appeared in various commercials for products.
 As a lawyer, he served as a co-counsel with Womble Carlyle Sandridge & Rice PLLC on several high-profile cases, including a successful appeal in Joyner v.
 Duncan.
 In 1973, Ervin was recorded on CBS Records for the LP record, Senator Sam at Home, which featured tracks of Ervin speaking his mind and telling anecdotes, separated by tracks of him singing popular songs.
 One of those songs, "Bridge Over Troubled Water" was released as a single, and subsequently appeared on the 1991 compilation album Golden Throats 2.

 Ervin was initiated into the Freemasons, where he was elevated to the 33rd and highest degree of Master Mason.

-Sam Ervin died in 1985 at a hospital in Winston-Salem, North Carolina, from complications of emphysema.
+Ervin died in 1985 at a hospital in Winston-Salem, North Carolina, from complications of emphysema.
 He was 88 years old.
 His funeral was attended by numerous dignitaries, including former president Richard Nixon and members of his administration.